evanightly/ninegag-data-scrapper/README.md

 - Client
   - Update tags in navigation when there is new tag in specific post
   - Cross get data server - client when scraping (sending scrap progress to client side)
+  - Fix rerender when new tag modal opened
+  - Resync tags when adding/removing custom tags